jiya42/jiya42/README.md

-## Hey there!
-I', Jiya Mary Joby, currently pursuing Btech in Computer Science and Engineering
+## Hey there!👋 I'm, Jiya Mary Joby, currently pursuing Btech in Computer Science and Engineering.😁

 <!--
 **jiya42/jiya42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.